Itaú Corpbanca (NYSE:ITCB) Plans $0.43 Dividend

 Itaú Corpbanca (NYSE:ITCB) declared a dividend on Thursday, September 30th, investing.com reports.
-Investors of record on Monday, October 4th will be given a dividend of 0.4316 per share by the bank on Tuesday, October 5th.
+Shareholders of record on Monday, October 4th will be paid a dividend of 0.4316 per share by the bank on Tuesday, October 5th.
 This represents a yield of 10.82%.
-The ex-dividend date of this dividend is Friday, October 1st.
+The ex-dividend date is Friday, October 1st.

-Itaú Corpbanca has increased its dividend payment by 15,774.4% over the last three years and has increased its dividend annually for the last 2 consecutive years.
+Itaú Corpbanca has raised its dividend payment by 15,774.4% over the last three years and has increased its dividend annually for the last 2 consecutive years.

 Itaú Corpbanca engages in the provision of banking and financial services.
 It specializes in banking products such as financing, leasing, loans, insurance and credit cards.
 It operates through the following geographical segments: Chile and Colombia.
 The Chile segment consists of commercial and corporate banking, real estate and construction, large companies, retail banking, personal banking, small business, retail companies, Banco Condell consumer banking, international and treasury and other financial services.